-After their treatments, many clients ask me how often I think they should (ideally) come to receive massage.
-It really all depends on where this unique individual stands.
-My answer will vary as there are many factors to consider.
+After their treatments, many clients ask me how often I think they should come to receive massage (ideally).
+My answer will vary for each individua, las there are many factors to consider.
+It really all depends on where this unique individual stands at this moment in time.

 Do they have an active injury?
 Is it in an acute or chronic state?